-"the Act" Means the National Health Service (Scotland) Act 1978 "Board" Means a Health Board within the meaning of section 2(1)(a) of the Act "Contractor" Means a person whose name is included on a Board's Provisional Pharmaceutical List or Pharmaceutical List "Commencement Date" Means the date on which the service will begin and the date on which claims for payment will be deemed to be appropriate "Extended Hours" Means pharmacies open after 6.00pm on weekdays (at least one in the week), after 1.00pm on Saturday or any time on Sunday "Expiry Date" Means the date on which the service will end or the date by which the Service Level Agreement will be reviewed and renewed "NHS Funded Services" Means pharmaceutical services provided by a person on a Board's pharmaceutical or provisional pharmaceutical list "Parties Has the meaning assigned to it in the Preamble to this Service Level Agreement "properly completed" Means the form must contain: contractor code, authorised signature, date of signing and completion of any other information deemed necessary.
-"Registered Dietician" "the Regulations" Means the National Health Service (Pharmaceutical Services) (Scotland) Regulations 2009 as amended
+"the Act" Means the National Health Service (Scotland) Act 1978 "Board" Means a Health Board within the meaning of section 2(1)(a) of the Act "Contractor" Means a person whose name is included on a Board's Provisional Pharmaceutical List or Pharmaceutical List "Commencement Date" Means the date on which the service will begin and the date on which claims for payment will be deemed to be appropriate "Extended Hours" Means pharmacies open after 6.00pm on weekdays (at least one in the week), after 1.00pm on Saturday or any time on Sunday "Expiry Date" Means the date on which the service will end or the date by which the Service Level Agreement will be reviewed and renewed "GDPR Regulations" Means the arrangements for General Data Protection Registration set out in the Data Protection Act 2018.
+"NHS Funded Services" Means pharmaceutical services provided by a person on a Board's pharmaceutical or provisional pharmaceutical list "Parties Has the meaning assigned to it in the Preamble to this Service Level Agreement "properly completed" Means the form must contain: contractor code, authorised signature, date of signing and completion of any other information deemed necessary.
+"Registered Dietitian" An expert on diet and nutrition who is registered with the Health and Care Professions Council.

+"the Regulations" Means the National Health Service (Pharmaceutical Servic Regulations 2009 as amended